automas-dev/os/notes.md

   - [ ] Resume process with all events in queue before switching task
   - [ ] Task priority
 - [ ] Yield for all system calls
+- [ ] Idle if all processes are waiting

+## Load Drivers

+Compile drivers into files on the disk, enable kernel to load and activate drivers from disk.

+### Tasks

+- [ ] Define driver types
+- [ ] Define driver interface
+- [ ] Where in memory to load drivers to (are they processes?)
+- [ ] Add driver "plugin" system to kernel

 ## _Template Task_